HarryHeres/SlicerBoneMorphing/README.md

 At the moment, this module specializes for the *humerus* bone.

+## Special thanks <3
+Special thanks goes to my wonder colleague Eva C. Herbst (@evaherbst) and Arthur Port (@agporto) for creating the initial idea and their huge help during the development of this module!
+Also, I would like to thank O. Hirose (@ohirose) for the research on BCPD/GBCPD and it's implementation (can be found [here](https://github.com/ohirose/bcpd))

 ## Installation
 - Download the latest ZIP package from Releases
 - Extract the ZIP contents to your desired folder